-The Intermediary must not have the power or mandate to commit the Group Entity for which he/she works.
+The Intermediary must not have the power or mandate to commit the Group Entity for which they are engaged.

 The contract must be signed or at least co-signed by the corporate officer of the Group Entity who uses the services of the Intermediary.